-Men's mental health - looking after men with mental illness
+Men's mental health - caring for men with mental illness

-Women's mental health - looking after women with mental ilness
+Women's mental health - caring for women with mental ilness

 Child and Adolescent mental health services (CAMHS) - caring for young people with any mental health issue

-Neuropsychiatry - supporting men and women with brain injury, dementia or other progressive brain conditions
+Neuropsychiatry - supporting and caring for men and women with brain injury, dementia or other progressive brain conditions

-Learning disability - for men and women with learning disability and challenging behaviour
+Learning disability - caring for men and women with learning disability and challenging behaviour

-Autistic Spectrum Disorder (ASD) - for men and women with ASD and challenging behaviour.
+Autistic Spectrum Disorder (ASD) - caring for men and women with ASD and challenging behaviour.

 Working in this way means we can specialise our care to meet the needs of our patients, and apply the latest therapies and treatments to help people make good progress.

-Within each pathway we work with each individual to design treatments that suit each person’s needs and preferences.
+Within each service we work with each individual to design treatments that suit each person’s needs and preferences.

 Your care coordinator will work especially closely with you.
 They will help you to manage any problems as you move towards being discharged.